 The structure you see in the old photos above was actually completed about 8 months before the marble steps were laid on top.
 When the marble order was sent to quarries in Scotland, the workers went on strike!
 Most of the marble actually ended up coming from Ireland in the end.
 The result was that the undercroft was exposed to a full winter and summer without protection – although you could never tell that from underneath now.

-In the very center is a massive brick funnel which supports the main canopy of the memorial – and in the very center of that is a large brick column which directly supports the bronze statue of Albert itself.
-The statue, is quite famously covered in Gold – but the archives show that it was very nearly made of marble – as the government was proving a bit late in agreeing to provide the gunmetal needed for the casting.
+In the very centre is a massive brick funnel which supports the main canopy of the memorial – and in the very centre of that is a large brick column which directly supports the bronze statue of Albert itself.
+The statue is quite famously covered in Gold – but the archives show that it was very nearly made of marble – as the government was proving a bit late in agreeing to provide the gunmetal needed for the casting.

 There was a huge amount of politics around the construction of the memorial, and it is almost a miracle that the thing got built in the first place.

 Anyhow – time for some more photos – now of the chamber directly underneath the statue: